 One-time purchase option

-If you plan on using Microsoft Office at work, you’ll want to check out the features that the Business editions feature.
+If you plan on using Microsoft Office at work, you’ll want to check out the features that the Business editions offer.
 As mentioned previously, Office Home & Business 2019 is a one-time payment option that includes Microsoft Word for document writing, Excel for spreadsheets, PowerPoint for presentations, and Outlook for email.
 The Office Home & Business edition is only compatible with PC and Mac computers and does not include mobile software for iOS or Android.
 Additionally, no cloud storage services are provided.
+This option costs $250.

 Subscription service options

-If you need additional services from Microsoft, you can choose Office 365 Business Premium, which includes the software mentioned above in addition to Microsoft Exchange, SharePoint, and Teams.
+If you need additional services from Microsoft, you can choose Microsoft 365 Business Standard, which includes the software mentioned above in addition to Microsoft Exchange, SharePoint, and Teams.
 Designed for businesses that rely on teamwork, Microsoft Teams and SharePoint together provide online meeting and video services, chat services between colleagues, and file collaboration.
 The Exchange component allows businesses to host email accounts using their company domain name.
-Office 365 Business Premium costs $12.50 per user/per month and requires an annual commitment.
+Microsoft 365 Business Standard costs $12.50 per user per month and requires an annual commitment.